tsustyle/jopy/README.md

 ### Todo

+- Switch from `sys.argv[]` to `argparse`
-- Full GitHub integration for automatic staging and pushing after formatting
+- GitHub integration for automatic staging and pushing after formatting